 The Academy of Notre Dame, Tyngsboro -- a private, Catholic school, sponsored by the Sisters of Notre Dame de Namur -- is based on the educational philosophy of their foundress, St. Julie Billiart.
-The Academy offers co-educational programming from pre-K through lower school, and a college-preparatory upper school for young women.
+The Academy offers co-educational programming from pre-K through 8th grade in the lower school, and a college-preparatory upper school for young women.

 Our mission focuses on educating the whole person for life through a curriculum rooted in spiritual formation and academic excellence.
 We nurture a belief in the goodness of God and the dignity of each person.
 We are committed to community-building, diversity, global justice and service to those in need.